rikluost/sionna-PlutoSDR/README.md

-# PlutoSDR radio interface layer for Sionna
+# Enabling Over-the-Air Testing: Integration of PlutoSDR into Sionna Framework

 ## Introduction